EdwinVW/dapr-workshop/Assignment02/step-by-step.md

    using Dapr.Client;
    ```

-1. The `ConfigureServices` method, contains these two lines of code which register the .NET `HttpClient` and the `VehicleRegistrationService`  proxy (which uses the `HttpClient`) in dependency injection:
+1. The `ConfigureServices` method, contains these two lines of code which register the .NET `HttpClient` and the `VehicleRegistrationService`  proxy (which uses the `HttpClient`) with dependency injection:

    ```csharp
    // add service proxies